 Indicator of the extent to which ecosystems are adequately protected or under-protected.
 Ecosystem types are categorised as Well Protected (WP), Moderately Protected (MP), Poorly Protected (PP), or Not Protected (NP), based on the proportion of the biodiversity target for each ecosystem type that is included within one or more protected areas.
 Not Protected, PP or MP ecosystem types are collectively referred to as under-protected ecosystems.
-The proposed development overlaps with a PP ecosystem (Figure 3-3).
+The proposed development areas overlap with PP ecosystems (Figure 3-3).